-The Wassmuth Center for Human Rights is honored to host the USC Shoah Foundation’s Dimensions in Testimony™ exhibit, an innovative and deeply moving experience that brings Holocaust survivor testimony to life through groundbreaking interactive technology.
+The Wassmuth Center for Human Rights is honored to share the USC Shoah Foundation’s Dimensions in Testimony™ exhibit with our community, an innovative and deeply moving experience that brings the testimonies of Holocaust witnesses and survivors to life through groundbreaking interactive technology.

-Created by the USC Shoah Foundation, Dimensions in Testimony allows visitors to ask questions and receive real-time responses from Holocaust survivors and other genocide witnesses—captured in stunning 3D interviews using advanced natural language processing.
+Created by the USC Shoah Foundation, Dimensions in Testimony allows visitors to ask questions and receive real-time responses from Holocaust survivors and witnesses—captured in stunning 3D interviews using advanced natural language processing.

 You’ll have the chance to hear personal stories of survival, courage, and humanity in the face of unimaginable injustice—stories that inform, educate, and inspire future generations.